-- · What are other ways to serve papers? - What if I was not served properly?
+- How do I serve an order of protection? - What if I was not served properly?

 Page 5: Notes

 Why must I serve court papers?

 To start a case in Family Court, you must file a petition.
 A petition is when you ask the court to make a decision about something.
 The person who starts a case is called the petitioner.
 The person on the other side of the case is called the respondent.
 After you file a petition, the respondent must be told about the case.